Monday 19 June 2017

 Back to my vanishing homophobia...

-As previously noted, my surprise was not about how these things were happening in my mid-30s for the first time.
+As previously noted, the surprise was not about how these things were happening in my mid-30s for the first time.
 But rather, how cool I became when they did.

 I even went further and went to get a massage by a transgender girl.
 Yes.
 The first time it wasn